-If you have a mortgage in Spain that is in negative equity you need to speak to a Spanish mortgage expert, such as Fluent Finance Abroad.
-We are able to guide you and help you give the property back to the bank, using current Spanish mortgage law, and leave the debt being 100% covered by the asset in question.
+If you have a mortgage in Spain that is in negative equity you do need to speak to a Spanish mortgage expert at Fluent Finance Abroad, we are able to guide you and help you give the property back to the bank, using current Spanish mortgage law, and leave the debt being 100% covered by the asset in question.

-You need to know the law in order to assist with your current situation,and Fluent Finance Abroad Mortgage Brokers are best placed to help you today.
-We have a mortgage in Spain calculator you can use to test what you can afford.
+You do need to know the law and therefore Fluent Finance Abroad Mortgage Brokers are best placed to assist.
+We have a mortgage in spain calculator you can use to test what you can afford.

 His bank, now Sabadell, informed him that his interest only payment of 500 € per month was ending and that his payments were rising to 2300 € per month which the client could not afford to do.